 How to Install a Multi-Flue Chimney Cap?

 Multi-flue chimney caps are custom designed to fit over the top of the chimney.
 Multi-flue chimney caps are a great way to protect the chimney flue and enhancing the overall look of chimney and home.
 Multi-flue chimney caps come in a variety of materials and finishes including copper and stainless steel powder-coated finish.
 Multi-flue chimney caps are custom made to fit your chimney depending on the style of chimney cap you choose the chimney cap is either cement in your chimney crown or nailed into the first course of brick on your chimney.

 How to Install a Chimney Cap without a Flue?

-For proper installation, a chimney cap requires a base in the form of a terra cotta tile for masonry chimney or round metal pipe.
+For proper installation, a chimney cap requires a base in the form of a terra cotta tile on the crown for masonry chimney or round metal pipe.

 How to Install a Round Chimney Cap?